rocky-linux/documentation/docs/books/incus_server/01-install.md

 ### Modifying `sysctl.conf` with `90-incus-override.conf`

-With *systemd*, you can make changes to your system's overall configuration and kernel options *without* modifying the main configuration file.
+With *systemd*, you can change your system's overall configuration and kernel options *without* modifying the main configuration file.
 Instead, put your settings in a separate file that will override the particular settings you need.

-To make these kernel changes, you are going to create a file called `90-incus-override.conf` in `/etc/sysctl.d`.
-To do this type:
+To make these kernel changes, you will create a file called `90-incus-override.conf` in `/etc/sysctl.d`.
+To do this, type the following:

 ```bash
 vi /etc/sysctl.d/90-incus-override.conf